 Master of Science in Actuarial Science

 The Master of Science in Actuarial Science equips students with the tools, skills, and knowledge to excel in today’s rapidly evolving actuarial workplaces, with a course of study that anticipates and exceeds industry needs.
 For the part-time option, students take courses on Columbia’s New York City campus.
-The program takes up to three years to complete and will be offered in the fall and spring for 2021.
+The program takes up to three years to complete and will be offered in the fall and spring.
 This course of study covers main actuarial paths and prepares students for the associate actuarial examinations of SOA and CAS.

 At a Glance